overextended/ox_inventory/docs/index.md

 All stashes and shops will utilise PolyZone's instead of markers to interact with them.

 !!! attention
-	If you wish to use it first you must ensure that `Config.Target` is set to true in the config.lua file of the inventory.
+	If you wish to use it first you must ensure that qtarget is enabled in the resource convars.
 	You will need to enable compatibility manually by adjusting your config - more information provided below.

 	You must start qtarget _before_ the inventory and _after_ es_extended.